 Freedom of thought and speech is a requirement for discussions that advance human knowledge and well-being in all fields.
 People should feel free to speak against the government, established ideologies, religions and current cultural dogma.
 This freedom of speech should come without fear of retribution or penalty under law.
 Polite discourse when challenging ideas is recommended, but not a requirement for free speech.

 1.1.
 Policy: The internet is to remain without government filters.

 1.2.
-Discussion: Freedom of communication in electronic communication has been regularly under attack in recent times.
+Discussion: Freedom of electronic communication has been regularly under attack in recent times.
 Internet filters are a mainstay of dictatorships around the world, used to make views that may challenge the establishment disappear.
-Recently, the Australian government has proposed and withdrawn support for a nationwide internet filter, similar to information controlling countries such as China.
+Recently, the Australian government has proposed and withdrawn support for a nationwide internet filter, similar to information-controlling countries such as China.
 Despite the removal of the majority of the proposals, we must ensure that no such filter is considered in the future.
-The Science Party is committed to preserving freedom online, as the free-flow of information is necessary for both economic development and individual enjoyment, as well as the continuation of a healthy democracy.
+The Science Party is committed to preserving freedom online, as the free flow of information is necessary for both economic development and individual enjoyment, as well as the continuation of a healthy democracy.

 It is hard to believe that a government will not be tempted to restrict information that negatively impacts them.
 A filter list needs to be developed in order to implement a filter.
 If this list is not accessible to the public, the government could potentially add sites that are not criminal in nature and oppose the government in some way, and there would be no accountability.
 Without information, there is no democracy, and a filter would likely have a negative impact on democracy.